Breakthrough Treatments for Neuropathy Relief Available at Naperville Clinic.

 How Our Neuropathy Treatments Work

-Here’s what most clinics won’t tell you: the standard approach to neuropathy — prescribing medication and telling you to manage it — completely misses the point.
+Here’s what most clinics won’t tell you: the standard approach — prescribe medication and tell you to manage it — misses the point.
 Medications mask the signal.
 They don’t fix the nerve.

 Stimpod tPRF Neuromodulation